hpurmann/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 8: January 12, Thursday

+**Today's Progress**: Because the basic functionality of the demo is done, I took the time to look into styling.
+People will get a more positive impression of the library if the demo page is visually appealing.
+A logo could be nice as well.
+I found the Bootstrap implementation for React.

+**Thoughts**: Great that this library exists.
+The first impression is good.
+This way, I don't have to spend as much time on styling while still getting a proper result.

+**Link(s) to work**: [React Bootstrap](https://react-bootstrap.github.io/)

 ### Day 7: January 10, Tuesday

 **Today's Progress**: Today's work was dedicated to displaying the internal state of yourchoice.
 We now render the last action dispatched and the current anchor item.
 Additionally, some styles were enhanced.